How to Implement a Calculator

 + - * /

-You can assume that the input expression is always valid, and the computation process will not cause integer overflow or division by zero.
+You can assume the input is always valid.
+There will not be integer overflow, and no division by zero.

-For example, given the input string, the algorithm will return 9:
+For example, if you input this string, the algorithm will return 9:

 3 * (2 - 6 / (3 - 7))